Infineon/Code-Examples-for-ModusToolbox-Software/README.md

 The AWS examples rely on the [AWS IoT Client Library](https://github.com/cypresssemiconductorco/AWS_IoT_Client_Library).
 The examples will link that library automatically.

-You can find Cypress-specific examples for Arm Mbed OS by searching this site for "mbed-os-example".
-For example that search would find: [mbed-os-example-CapSense](https://github.com/cypresssemiconductorco/mbed-os-example-CapSense).
-Limit the search to this organization to find results specific to Cypress.

 # ModusToolbox Software
 ![](/Images/MTbanner.png)